wger-project/wger/extras/docker/development/README.md

-# Development image for wger - Ubuntu based
+# Development image for wger

 Thank you for downloading wger Workout Manager. wger (ˈvɛɡɐ) is a free, open source web application that manages your exercises and personal workouts, weight